 |Last 5 Years||-||-||-||-||-||-||-||-||-||-||-|

-Pirates shortstop Jordy Mercer went 2-for-4 with a homer and two RBIs on Saturday against the Blue Jays.
+Pirates shortstop Jordy Mercer went 3-for-3 with four RBIs, two runs, a triple and a double Saturday vs. the Cardinals.

 |August 23, 2015||Pittsburgh Pirates activated SS Jordy Mercer from the 15-day disabled list.|